Clever-ISA/Clever-ISA/specs/Main.md

 h: Opcodes 0x00a and 0x00b only, the general purpose register for the destination (0x00a) or source (0x00b) operand.
 Otherwise, reserved and shall be zero

-Operand Constraints: For opcodes 0x008 and 0x009, the first operand shall be a memory reference or register, and at least one operand shall be a register.
+Operand Constraints: For opcodes 0x008 and 0x009, the first operand shall be a memory reference or register, and at least one operand shall be a direct register.
 For Opcode 0x009, the second operand shall be either an indirect register, or a memory reference.

 Exceptions:
 - UND, if any operand constraint is violated.